cmacho/haircolorGAN/README.md

 # haircolorGAN

-We implement a variation of the cycleGAN architecture for changing between multiple hair colors.
+We implement a variation of the cycleGAN architecture that allows changing between multiple hair colors in portrait images.
 We build on the PyTorch implementation of pix2pix and cycleGAN at [pytorch-cycleGAN-and-pix2pix](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix).
 The modified cycleGAN architecture is sketched in the following diagram.

 <img src="imgs/multiple_colors_architecture.png" width="800px"/>